mrfdev/CMI/Resources/FAQ/cmi-eventcommands.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI EventCommands.yml Introduction

-A file you can find in the `~/plugins/CMI/` directory, it's called `eventCommands.yml` and has a set amount of events that you can use to run commands, even with conditions, to extend the functionality and management of your Minecraft server.
+A file you can find in the `~/plugins/CMI/Settings/` directory, it's called `eventCommands.yml` and has a set amount of events that you can use to run commands, even with conditions, to extend the functionality and management of your Minecraft server.
 It is very dynamic and flexible, but do be aware that the more events and commands you add, the more time the server will need to process it all.
-Be mindful of the potential perormance impact.
+Be mindful of the potential performance impact.

-## Custom Join / Leave Mesages
+## Custom Join / Leave Messages

 You can use CMI to turn off the default join/leave messages via config.yml, and you can indeed use eventCommands.yml, but personally since I use the CMI CHAT feature of CMI anyway as chat manager, I do prefer (and recommend) to use this method instead: [faq.cmi.support/joinleave](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-custom-joinleave.md)